Buyer24.ai

 Buyer Burnout

 Every tail-spend request that does come through procurement takes time from higher-value work.
-Strategic buyers spending 40% of their time on low-value transactions isn't just inefficient — it's demoralizing.
-It's the #1 reason experienced procurement professionals cite for job dissatisfaction.
+Strategic buyers spending a large share of their time on low-value transactions isn't just inefficient — it's demoralizing, and it's a common driver of burnout and turnover among experienced procurement professionals.

 Why AI Changes the Math